Inspector Mislan and the Emancipatist Conspiracy

 - ISBN: 9781950691425

-- Trim Size: 6in x 9in
+- Trim Size: 6in x 9in x 0in

-Praise for 21 IMMORTALS, the first Inspector Mislan Thriller
+Praise for the Inspector Mislan Series

-"With 21 Immortals, Rozlan Mohd Noor proves that a great character can be found anywhere on the globe.
+"Rozlan Mohd Noor proves that a great character can be found anywhere on the globe.
 Undaunted and determined, Inspector Mislan Latif is my kind of detective.
 Harry Bosch would ride shotgun with him any time."—Michael Connelly

 “Razor-sharp and full of the grit and color of the streets of Kuala Lumpur, 21 Immortals is a gripping examination of the link between organized crime and politics.
 Total edge-of-the-seat stuff."—Tash Aw, award-winning author of The Harmony Silk Factory and We, the Survivors